kerembeyazit/notin.cc/README.md

 2. Tap the menu (three dots)
 3. Select "Add to Home Screen" or "Install App"

+**Firefox:**
+- **Android Firefox**: PWA installation is supported.
+Use the menu → "Add to Home Screen"
+- **Desktop Firefox**: PWA installation is not yet fully supported, but Service Worker works for offline functionality.
+For full PWA support, consider using Chrome/Edge or wait for Firefox's upcoming PWA features.

 Once installed, notin will:
 - Open in standalone mode (like a native app)
 - Work offline (with cached content)